mdkashf/FirstPriority/README.md

 # FirstPriority
 Kashf Mashrafi, Jessica Wu, Rohan Ahammed

 We used ArrayList to contruct the queue.
 The queue only accepts String elements as required by prompt.
-The class contains basic priority queue methods (as shown below).
+The class contains the methods from the PriorityQueue interface and the most important methods to an APQ (also justified by looking at the API).

 ## Methods

 * *add(String input)*:
-Adds imput to the end of queue, regardless of priority, with a runtime of O(n).
+Adds input to the end of queue, regardless of priority, with a runtime of O(n).

 * *isEmpty()*:
 Returns true if size of arrayList is 0, false otherwise with a runtime of O(1);